 11am, but flexible for 50 per cent of the room rate.
 Earliest check-in, 3pm.

-Rates usually include a frequently changing, five-course champagne breakfast and a welcome glass of champagne on arrival.
+Rates usually include a frequently changing, five-course boozy breakfast and a welcome glass of something sparkling on arrival.

 At the hotel

 Fitness room, yoga and pilates studio, boutique, laptops on loan (Macs and PCs), free WiFi throughout, concierge.
-In rooms: flatscreen Smart TV, Apple TV, Nespresso machine, bar with local drinks and snacks, air-conditioning, pampering kits and full-size Apivita bath products.
-Guests staying in a suite or the villa also get a bottle of champagne and strawberries in their room on arrival.
+In rooms: flatscreen Smart TV, Apple TV, Nespresso machine, bar with local drinks and snacks, air-conditioning, free bottled water, tea- and coffee-making facilities, pampering kits and full-size Apivita bath products.
+Guests staying in a suite or the villa also get a bottle of sparkling wine and strawberries in their room on arrival.

 Our favourite rooms